South African Legal Research

-South Africa has undergone tremendous change in the past two decades including a new constitution, new constitutional court and a new governmental structure.
+South Africa has undergone tremendous change since apartheid including a new constitution, new constitutional court and a new governmental structure.
+This guide will provide an introduction to South African legal materials.
 Most South African materials will be located on the upper level of the Wolff Library at call numbers beginning with KTL.

 South African law has an interesting history of Dutch, Roman, English and customary law influence.
-The publications listed below offer an introduction to the history and organization of the law.
-To locate more resources, search Gulliver the online catalog (try our NEW catalog interface) using keywords to narrow your search results.
-For example, < south africa truth reconciliation > or < south africa customary. > We also include some publications on the general history of South Africa.
+The publications below offer background on the history and organization of the law.
+To locate more resources, search the online catalog using keywords to narrow your search results.
+For example, < south africa truth reconciliation > or < south africa customary. >

-Notable publication in electronic format covering the time period precolonial to 2000.
-An earlier print edition is available in the Wolff Library.
+Notable publication in e-book format and print (earlier edition) covering the time period precolonial to 2000.

 This book opens with an introductory chapter on the legal system and then follows with chapters arranged by law subject, such as constitutional law, civil procedure law, law of property, etc.

 The Constitution of the Republic of South Africa, 1996, was approved by the Constitutional Court (CC) on 4 December 1996 and took effect on 4 February 1997.
 It is a unique and lengthy document that includes rights to housing, health care, food, and water.
 We've also included some publications about the history and creation of the South African constitution.
 There are many more books, so be sure to search the online catalog.

 - Constitution of the Republic of South Africa, 1996

 This is from the South African government and includes a pdf version from the Statutes of the Republic of South Africa.
 It is unclear if the pdf has all the current amendments.
 Previous versions of the constitution and text of amendments are also available.

 This four volume looseleaf is a comprehensive survey.
 It is also available on Westlaw (CLOSA).